nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-10-01- SICP Exercise 1.md

 ### 1.19

-Oh, brillant!
-How would you come up with that.
+Oh, How would you come up with that.
 It's still a computation.
 Let's have a try.

-really, It's much harder than I thought.
+really, It's much harder than I expected.

 ```
 (define (fib n)